 Curiosity and Desperation.
 The story of quick brown fox

-I wanted to make a liqueur for them.
-And I envisaged it at every theatre and restaurant, replacing those night time coffee drinkers.
+I envisaged it at every theatre and every restaurant, feeding conversation for those night time coffee drinkers.

-There was much to learn, Coffee, as it turns out, is one of the most complex food or drinks in the world and with 900 volatile compounds it was going to be tricky making a coffee liqueur with nothing artificial.
+There was much to learn; coffee, as it turns out, is one of the most complex food or drinks in the world with 900 volatile compounds it was going to be tricky making a coffee liqueur with nothing artificial.

 Some information you might find useful about quick brown fox:

 The words are from the pangram "A quick brown fox jumps over the lazy dog".
-This is the shortest most succinct sentence in the English language that contains every letter in the alphabet.
+This is the shortest, most succinct sentence in the English language that contains every letter in the alphabet.
 It is indeed more succinct than "Grumpy wizards make toxic brew for the evil Queen and Jack"